 The hard part is when you have soft-hearted kids, it can be hard to teach them to stand up for themselves.
 We can start the process by teaching them to stand up for others.
 When they see someone being hurt, you can direct your kids to make sure their classmate is okay.
 When they see someone being bullied, we can teach our kids to say something in defense of the hurting.
 As they show kindness to others, they can learn that they are important in other’s lives and that they shouldn’t have to take it when people bully them either.

 You may be asking why Family Fun Twin Cities is posting about bullying.
 And that’s a fair question.
 We wanted to let you know of an opportunity happening in October.

 In 2014, fellow Twin Cities mom– Nicki–of Minnemama Adventures inadvertently started a campaign called Kindness in Chalk in honor of her brother.
-She is continuing the tradition this year.
+She has continued the annual tradition ever since.

-On October 7, 2019, she is encouraging everyone to participate in a creative way to stand by those who need to be shown love.
+Each October (National Bullying Awareness month) she is encourages everyone to participate in a creative way to stand by those who need to be shown love.
 Join schools all over the state and the country to take a stand against bullying by making your schools’ sidewalks and parking lots canvases of chalk art supporting kindness in the schools and around the world.

 Who wants to join us?
 Go here to join the movement!